Rebecca Johnston: Hockey Canada

 Johnston won two gold medals with the National Women's Under-22 Team at the Air Canada Cup.
 Rebecca made her debut at the 2008 IIHF World Women's Championship, playing in all five games as Canada won silver.
 Rebecca Johnston was a member of Canada's Under-22 Team.
 The U-22 participated in the MLP Cup, held in Ravensburg, Germany, from Jan.
 2–6, 2009.
 Johnston was part of the silver medal-winning team.
 In the tournament, Johnston accumulated seven points (3 goals, 4 assists).
 Her best game was in an 11–0 victory over Russia.
 Johnston scored a hat trick and added an assist.
 In addition to the MLP Cup, Johnston played with the Canadian Senior Team in the Four Nations Cup between November 4 and 9, 2009.
 Johnston was part of the silver medal-winning team.
 In the gold medal game of the 2010 Four Nations Cup, Rebecca Johnston's second goal of the game clinched the gold medal for Canada.
 Said goal came on a power play 6:21 into overtime.
 The goal gave Canada a 3–2 win over the United States.
 It was Hockey Canada's 12th championship in the tournament's 15-year history.
 She would lead all Canadian scorers in the tournament with four goals.
 In a game versus Russia at the 2012 IIHF Women's World Championship, Johnston registered a five-point game (one goal, four assists) in a 14–1 victory.
 In December 2013, Johnston was named to 2014 Olympic roster for Canada.

 On January 11, 2022, Johnston was named to Canada's 2022 Olympic team for the Beijing Winter Olympics, where she won her third Olympic gold medal.

 CWHL

 In her first season with the Calgary Inferno, Johnston broke Danny Stone's franchise record for most points scored in one season.
 In addition, she clinched the Angela James Bowl, awarded to the league's scoring leader.

 Johnston helped the Calgary Inferno capture their first-ever Clarkson Cup championship in 2016.
 Contested at Ottawa's Canadian Tire Centre, she scored twice in an 8–3 victory over Les Canadiennes de Montreal.

+Personal life

+Johnston's brother is professional ice hockey defenceman Ryan Johnston.